Naval Aviator, Officer Designator 1310

 Applicants must be a citizen of the United States.
 Applicants must be at least 19 years old and not have passed their 32nd birthday upon commissioning.

 Applicants must possess a Bachelor of Arts or Bachelor of Science degree from an accredited college or university.
-No restrictions on college majors, but degrees in technical disciplines are preferred.

 The Aviation Selection Test Battery (ASTB) minimum score of a 4 Academic Qualification Rating (AQR) and a Pilot Flight Aptitude Rating (PFAR) of 5.

 Applicants must be physically qualified and aeronautically adapted in accordance with the physical standards established by the Chief, Bureau of Medicine and Surgery (CHBUMED).
 Active duty military members accepted as candidates must obtain an aviation physical exam from a qualified flight surgeon to determine aeronautical adaptability.
 Candidates must meet the physical fitness weight and/or percentage of body fat standards at the time of application and at time of commissioning.

 Separated prior-service and non-prior service applicants will normally complete their physical at the local Military Entrance Processing Station.

 Civilians who have not disenrolled previously from any military flight training program for reasons other than minor medical conditions which were temporarily disqualifying.

 Enlisted members of Navy (active or reserve) who have not disenrolled previously from any military flight program.